How to Handle LLC Capital Contributions and Distributions

-Members of an LLC are subject to capital contributions, i.e. the amount of money or assets given to the business by one of the members, and profit distributions based on terms they agree to in the Operating Agreement.
+Members of an LLC are subject to capital contributions and profit distributions based on terms they agree to in the Operating Agreement.
 Below we talk through several key issues for you to consider as you receive and distribute capital for your LLC.

 Managing LLC Profit Distributions

-LLCs are formed usually for one reason: to make money.
+Members form LLCs usually for one primary reason: to make money.
 Sometimes the return can be in compensation in terms of salary or capital gains from a sale or other disposition; however, most of the time distributions are usually how members of an LLC realize the return on their investment.
-The distribution provisions are contained in the LLC Operating Agreement.
+The LLC Operating Agreement contains the distribution provisions.
 These distributions can either be prorated by capital invested, prorated by interest ownership or distribute based on more complicated formulas.

 Distributions generally fall into one of two categories: (1) tax income/loss (deemed distributions) and (2) money actually paid from the LLC to the member.

 In the first category, the LLC defaults to pass-through tax status.
 In a single member LLC owned by an individual, by default, the LLC’s income and expenses are not reported on a separate tax return.
 The single member LLC is disregarded for tax purposes.
 Each member reports tax distributions from the LLC on the member’s IRS Form 1040 Schedule C as self-employment income.
 Even if the LLC does not actually pay a dividend to its member(s) in cash, but retains the funds for cash-flow reasons or reinvestment purposes, the income still appears on the member’s income taxes.
 This often results in “phantom income,” a tax liability for income not actually received.
 Usually LLC agreements try to resolve this problem by requiring the LLC to distribute to its member a sufficient cash distribution to pay the tax liability on the deemed distribution.